 Statement on Young Children and Digital Technologies Released 2018

 This statement highlighted “role and optimal use of digital technologies with, by and for young children in early childhood education and care settings” (Edwards, Straker, & Oakey, 2020).
 It covered key aspects of young children and digital technologies including relationships, health and wellbeing, citizenship and play and pedagogy.
+It will enable you to harness technology in early childhood education Australia as it focused on the ICT learning outcomes in the EYLF.

 In summary, it highlighted the following (Edwards, Straker, & Oakey, 2020):